 An experienced and respected fertility doctor and scientist, Dr. Mersol-Barg has published peer reviewed papers and ongoing research in the areas of hormone therapy, IVF, egg freezing and pelvic surgery.

 He has presented research findings and scientific data at both national and international meetings.
-He serves as a reviewer for peer review journals such as Fertility & Sterility and The Journal of Minimally Invasive Gynecology.
+He serves as a reviewer for peer review journals such as Fertility & Sterility and The Journal of Minimally Invasive Gynecology, currently serving on their editorial board.

 Dr. Mersol-Barg shows his commitment to serving the Michigan community as president of the Michigan Society for Reproductive Endocrinology and Infertility since 2002, and as president of the Michigan Oncofertility Society, which Dr. Mersol-Barg founded in 2012 to educate doctors and patients on cancer and fertility preservation here in Michigan.
 Our practice, Michigan Reproductive Medicine, is a nationally recognized Oncofertility Center of Excellence and a member of its Physician National Cooperative Network.